float3/float3.github.io/content/blog/veganism.md

 - If it's _more life_, should I have as many children as possible?
 - If it's _less suffering_, should I sell all my possessions, donate the money and devote my life to doing good?

 I haven't figured these things out yet.
+My current view is that reducing suffering probably asks more of me than I currently give.
+But selling all my possessions may be self-defeating if it makes me unstable, burned out, or less able to help over time.
+So the question is not only "how much can I sacrifice?" but "what level of sacrifice is sustainable and actually improves the world?"

 What about honey?
 If you think insects deserve moral consideration then you probably shouldn't consume honey.

-If everyone suddenly went vegan what should we do about the animals in captivity right now?
-Certainly we can't kill them and process them as a sort of last batch, but releasing them into the wild for which they are clearly unfit to survive also seems wrong.
+If everyone suddenly went vegan, what should we do about the animals in captivity right now?
+A literal overnight global switch will not happen.
+If demand fell quickly, the least bad transition would be to stop breeding new animals into the system, let existing animals live out their lives where possible, and use sanctuaries or managed care for the ones who cannot survive outside.
+Some animals would still be killed or neglected in any realistic transition, which is awful, but the practical impossibility of a perfect wind-down is not an argument for continuing to breed billions more.

-What about wild animal suffering, should we kill all predatory animals, should capture and protect all aimals that would suffer otherwise? the answer to all of these seems to be no.
+What about wild animal suffering?
+Should we kill all predatory animals, should we capture and protect all animals that would suffer otherwise?
+The answer to all of these seems to be no.
 But if we really value less suffering then we can't just ignore suffering of wild animals just because it's "natural", remember natural doesn't mean good.
 Children getting bone cancer is also natural but it's not good.

 I have more research to do on these topics.

 Also I think the word humane slaughter is a misnomer, humane would be the absence of slaughter.

-If you have something to say, something you want me to add, or something you want to argue about then email my at veganism [at] hilll [dot] dev
+If you have something to say, something you want me to add, or something you want to argue about then email me at veganism [at] hilll [dot] dev

-There are more conclusion and parallels to be drawn here, particularly to natalism, AI CSAM and abortion, I will write about those topics in the future.
+There are more conclusions and parallels to be drawn here, particularly to natalism, AI CSAM and abortion.
+I will write about those topics in the future.

 note for kaj:
 I don't care about what's legal or not and what is a societal norm or not.
 Responding to me with, "Bestiality is not accepted by society but meat eating is therefore one is okay and the other one isn't" is not useful to anyone.
 I'm writing this because I'm interested in drawing parallels and exploring the moral implications of actions that are commonly viewed as acceptable but from my standpoint should not be viewed as such.
-If your world view denies the existence of morals then you shouldn't engage in moral discussions like this one but more broader discussions.
+If your world view denies the existence of morals then you shouldn't engage in moral discussions like this one but broader discussions.